-We work closely with Fisheries Victoria and other organisations such as Department of Sustainability and Environment, Catchment Management Authorities, Landcare, Coastcare, local government, VR Fish and associated angling clubs, as well as many schools and disability support services.
+We work closely with the VIctorian Fisheries Authority and other organisations such as Department of Sustainability and Environment, Catchment Management Authorities, Landcare, Coastcare, local government, VR Fish and associated angling clubs, as well as many schools and disability support services.

 Fishcare partners with local communities to conduct family-friendly educational experiences and activities.
 These are just some of the fun and educational activities Fishcare groups are involved in:

 - School holiday programs